Talk to us 0800 043 0020

 2. Most standard winter sports policies will only cover you for recreational skiing on piste; when taking part in Ski instructor courses, you will learn to instruct in all ski genres and will spend some of the course off-piste skiing, with intense ski training and avalanche awareness learning.

-3. Believe it or not, ski instructor courses are in one of the higher categories when getting travel insurance coverage; this is because you are learning to teach others how to ski, these may be beginner skiers, and you also are skiing in a group with other people learning how to ski instruct, this leads to more risk of an injury happening.
+3. Believe it or not, ski instructor courses are in one of the higher categories when getting travel insurance coverage; this is because you are learning to teach others how to ski, these may be beginner skiers, and you are also skiing in a group with other people learning how to ski instruct, which leads to a higher risk of an injury happening.

 4. These courses are pretty intense.
-You cannot just stay on the chalet for a few hours before heading skiing.
+You cannot just stay at the chalet for a few hours before heading to ski.
 You must be at the course at 9 am and often do not finish until 5 pm.

 If your course fees are higher than the £5,000 cover, then we have additional Top Up Cancellation cover, which will cover up to £50,000.